From gender-affirming care bans to minimum wage increases, these new laws take effect January 1 - KESQ

 Under the Idaho law, physicians or practitioners who provide puberty-blocking medication, gender-affirming surgeries or other treatments to minors could face a $5,000 fine and a felony charge.

-In Louisiana, those under 18 will be barred from receiving gender-affirming surgeries, puberty-blocking medications and hormone treatments, and health care professionals who provide them could be punished with the revocation of their license for a minimum of two years.
+In Louisiana, those under 18 are now barred from receiving gender-affirming surgeries, puberty-blocking medications and hormone treatments, and health care professionals who provide them could be punished with the revocation of their license for a minimum of two years.

 On the other hand, Maryland was one of several Democratic-led states that passed protections for gender-affirming care for all ages.
-As of Monday, the state will require require Medicaid to provide coverage for such care.
+As of Monday, the state requires Medicaid to provide coverage for such care.

 Abortion protections

-While several near-total bans in Republican-led states took effect in 2023, many blue states passed laws protecting abortion rights, including two that will take effect Monday.
+While several near-total bans in Republican-led states took effect in 2023, many blue states passed laws protecting abortion rights, including two that took effect Monday.

 A Washington state law attempts to make abortion procedures more accessible with changes to insurance coverage.
 Any health insurance plan issued or renewed starting January 1 will be prohibited from requiring cost sharing for abortions, which generally includes out-of-pocket costs such as deductibles and copays.

-Meanwhile, a shield law will take effect in California on Monday that will protect local health care providers from out-of-state litigation if they provide abortion services to patients in states with restrictive abortion laws.
-The protection will also extend to those who provide gender-affirming care to out-of-state patients.
+Meanwhile, a shield law took effect in California on Monday that will protect local health care providers from out-of-state litigation if they provide abortion services to patients in states with restrictive abortion laws.
+The protection also extends to those who provide gender-affirming care to out-of-state patients.

 Increased minimum wage